DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/02_hybrid_crisis.md

 "Exactly," Dr. Chen confirmed.
 "The magic was never gone; it was just privatized."

-## The Koryos System: The Human Engine of Conquest
+## The Koryos System: The Human Machine of Conquest

 Dr. Chen revealed how the persecution was carried out through human agents.